CaterpillarStudyGroup/ImportantArticles/src/diffusion-tutorial-part/Applicationsonotherdomains/Diffusionmodelsforviewsynthesis.md

-P38
-## Outline

- - Diffusion models for view synthesis

 P39
-## Novel-view Synthesis with Diffusion Models
+# Novel-view Synthesis with Diffusion Models

  - These do not produce 3D as output, but synthesis the view at different angles.